Landfill Liners, Capping, and Future Expansion

 Cells 5 & 7

 Cell 5 and Cell 7 were constructed in 2007.
-Cell 5 opened in July 2008 and Cell 7 was opened in October 2014.
+Cell 5 opened in July 2008.
+Cell 7 was opened in October 2014 and closed April 2025.

 It cost $330,000 per acre just to build these sites.
 Cell 5 and Cell 7 have a combined life expectancy of about 15 years.
 Both of these cells were constructed of 6 layers: